Winthrop University: Academic colleges

-College of Business Administration
+College of Business and Technology

-Founded in 1968, the College of Business Administration awards the Bachelor of Science and Bachelor of Arts degrees.
-Two Master of Business Administration degrees are offered at the graduate level.
-The College of Business Administration has been accredited by AACSB-International since 1979.
+Founded in 1968, the College of Business Administration was renamed the College of Business and Technology in 2024.
+The college has Bachelor of Science and Bachelor of Arts degree programs.
+Two Master of Business Administration degrees are offered at the graduate level. the College of Business and Technology has been accredited by AACSB-International since 1979.

 Richard W. Riley College of Education

 Created in 1968, the College of Education was renamed the Richard W. Riley College of Education in 2000.
-At the undergraduate level, the Bachelor of Science degree is awarded.
-The Richard W. Riley College of Education confers the Master of Arts in Teaching, Master of Science, and Master of Education graduate degrees, and offers an educational specialist in education leadership (Ed.S.) program.
+At the undergraduate level, the Bachelor of Science degree is offered.
+The Richard W. Riley College of Education has Master of Arts in Teaching, Master of Science, and Master of Education graduate degree programs and an educational specialist in education leadership (Ed.S.) program.

 College of Visual and Performing Arts

 The College of Visual and Performing Arts was established in 1988 and consists of the departments of Design, Fine Arts, Music, and Theatre and Dance.
-At the undergraduate level, the College of Visual and Performing Arts confers the Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Design, Bachelor of Music, and Bachelor of Music Education degrees.
+At the undergraduate level, the College of Visual and Performing Arts has Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Design, Bachelor of Music, and Bachelor of Music Education degree programs.
 The Master of Arts, Master of Fine Arts, Master of Music, and Master of Music Education degrees are offered at the graduate level.
-Students and faculty produce over 100 music performances annually, theatre and dance performances, and numerous curated exhibitions in two campus art galleries.
+Students and faculty produce more than 100 music performances annually, theatre and dance performances, and numerous curated exhibitions in two campus art galleries.
 Winthrop University is one of 37 universities nationally—and the only public or private institution in South Carolina—with all arts programs accredited.

 College of Arts and Sciences

-Established in 1967, the College of Arts and Sciences awards the Bachelor of Arts, Bachelor of Science, and Bachelor of Social Work degrees.
-At the graduate level, the College of Arts and Sciences awards the Master of Liberal Arts, Master of Arts, Master of Social Work, and Master of Science degrees, as well as a Specialist degree in school psychology.
+Established in 1967, the College of Arts and Sciences has Bachelor of Arts, Bachelor of Science, and Bachelor of Social Work programs.
+At the graduate level, the College of Arts and Sciences offers the Master of Liberal Arts, Master of Arts, Master of Social Work, and Master of Science degrees as well as a Specialist degree in school psychology.

 University College

-Overseen by the Dean of University College and Vice Provost for Student Success, Winthrop's University College was created in 2003 to coordinate and support “programs in both academic affairs and student affairs.”
+Overseen by the Dean of University College and Vice Provost for Student Success, Winthrop's University College was created in 2003 to coordinate and support "programs in both academic affairs and student affairs."
 Although University College does not confer academic degrees, all undergraduate students are served by its various offices, resources, and range of programs.
 University College houses the Academic Success Center, Office of Undergraduate Research, and International Center.
-The university Honors Program, McNair Scholars Program, Leadership Studies Program, TRiO Achievers Program, and General Education Program are also major components of University College.
+The university honors program, McNair Scholars Program, Leadership Studies Program, TRiO Achievers Program, and General Education Program are also major components of University College.
 Winthrop's University College allows faculty and staff to work across disciplines to ensure all students have a common academic foundation.